 Expertise & Experience

 Emma is frequently instructed in complex and unusual cases for and against public bodies and regularly advises on an urgent basis due to the issues involved.
-As Emma appears in cases in both England and Wales, she is able to comprehensively advise upon the evolving variances in the legal frameworks, and cross-border issues in the fields of health and social care, and education.
-Emma has been appointed by the Attorney General as a Special Advocate in cases of national security and sits part time as a Mental Health Tribunal Judge and Judge of the Court of Protection.
+As Emma appears in cases in both England and Wales, she is able to comprehensively advise upon the evolving variances in the legal frameworks, and cross-border issues, primarily in the fields of health and social care, and education.
+Emma has been appointed by the Attorney General as a Special Advocate in cases of national security, and also as Advocate to the Court, and sits part time as a Mental Health Tribunal Judge and Judge of the Court of Protection.

-Public and Administrative law: Emma frequently advises and acts for and against public bodies in judicial review claims and contractual claims in the KBD in the fields of health and social care, mental health, and education (which regularly involve human rights issues), secretary of state determinations in respect of ordinary residence, and funding disputes between public bodies.
-Emma also has experience of acting as independent author in adult and child practice reviews (involving multi agencies) and has provided advice on a local and national level.
-Emma is currently instructed by a Safeguarding Board as the independent reviewer in a case concerning the death of a young child.
+Public and Administrative law: Emma frequently advises and acts for and against public bodies in judicial review claims and contractual claims in the KBD, primarily in the fields of health and social care, mental health, and education (which regularly involve human rights issues), Secretary of State determinations in respect of ordinary residence, and funding disputes between public bodies.
+Emma also has experience of acting as independent reviewer in adult and child practice reviews (involving multi agencies) and has provided advice on a local and national level.
+An example was Emma’s instruction by CYSUR (a Safeguarding Children’s Board in Wales) in a statutory Child Practice Review to report into the death of a young girl, age 2.
+Her written report, published in June 2024, can be found here.

-Inquests and inquiries: Emma is experienced in representing parties in Article 2 inquests (including lengthy jury inquests); particularly in cases where the mental capacity and mental health of the deceased was in question prior to their death, or where they have been killed by persons known to mental health services, where allegations of neglect are raised, where significant criticism is raised against public authorities regarding their duties to children and vulnerable adults (in prisons and inpatient and community settings), and where there is national media interest.
+Inquests and inquiries: Emma frequently represents parties in Article 2 inquests (including lengthy jury inquests); particularly in cases where the mental capacity and mental health of the deceased was in question prior to their death, or where they have been killed by persons known to mental health services, where corporate manslaughter or gross negligence manslaughter are relevant considerations, where significant criticism is raised against public authorities regarding their duties to children and vulnerable adults (including in prisons and inpatient and community settings), and where there is national media interest.

 Emma often undertakes work on a pro bono basis and completed the “25 for 25” Challenge which involved undertaking a significant number of hours of pro bono work through Advocate.
-She has also recently been appointed as a specialist member of the Sport Resolutions Pro Bono Service.
+Emma was also included on the Pro Bono Recognition List 2026.
+She has also been appointed as a specialist member of the Sport Resolutions Pro Bono Service.

 Cases & Work of Note